-Starfish Mentors make a two-year commitment to their Scholar.
-In those two years, we ask that you and your Scholar meet at least twice a month, in-person and by call, text, or email once on the “off” weeks.
-A very high percentage of our Mentors ask to remain with their Scholar the last two years of high school – for the big payoff, high school graduation and college enrollment!
+Starfish Mentors make a one year commitment to their Scholar.
+During that year, we ask that you and your Scholar meet at least once a month, in-person and by call, text, or email on the “off” weeks.
+Many of our Mentors remain with their Scholar through high school and beyond.

 How do I become a Starfish Mentor?

-Simply fill out an application by clicking here.
-We’ll run a criminal background check and schedule a quick mentor interview so that we can learn more about you and give you an opportunity to get to know us.
+Simply complete the application.
+Then schedule a mentor interview so that we can learn more about you and give you an opportunity to get to know us.
+Next complete a national fingerprint check and submit a background check.
 Finally, we will get you scheduled to attend a mandatory Mentor training session and then you are off to being matched with a Starfish Scholar.